JohnCartoonist/Project-B-Roll-src/README.md

-This source code is wacked and it probably won't build because I'm an imbecile and it's badly set up.
-I'd argue it's best that you don't build this source code, but you might find some use of its assets.
+This source code is broken and as a result, it won't build.
+I apologize for the inconvenience.
+Another thing, I had no involvement in the development of this ROM hack.
+I was present in the official Discord server at some point (which has long since been deleted), but I made no impact in its development.
+I am simply archiving this source code for preservation and nothing more.
+Thank you for understanding.

 <!-- Remember to mirror your changes to the code block in the COPYRIGHT file, and make sure to not mess up the pattern lol -->
 <!-- Credits belong in asset_credits -->